Page content

 LIC & the Litigants in Person in NI Project

-Exploring the common ground between the work of the LIC and the Litigants in Person in Northern Ireland (LIPNI) Project, we find the unifying characteristics of applying creative approaches to problem solving and harnessing the use of technology, both in pursuit of improving access to justice.
-The LIC supported the LIPNI Project in the creation of the Pathfinder Tool mentioned below in the project description, and continues to support it in phase 3 with the roll out of another human centred design process.
+Exploring the common ground between the work of the LIC and the Litigants in Person in Northern Ireland (LIPNI) Project, we find the unifying characteristics of applying creative approaches to problem solving and harnessing the use of technology, each in pursuit of improving access to justice.
+The LIC supported the LIPNI Project in the creation of the Pathfinder Tool mentioned below in the project description, and continues to support it in phase 3 with the roll out of another human-centred design process.

-The LIPNI Project explores legal participation as a key component of the right to a fair trial.
+The LIPNI Project, led by PI Prof Gráinne McKeever, explores legal participation as a key component of the right to a fair trial.
 Legal participation relates to using legal means to pursue a legal claim in such a way as to be able to influence the outcome of the case.
-We would expect legal participation to flourish when a litigant is represented by a trained lawyer who can navigate the processes, legal arguments, etiquette and protocols of a court case.
+We might expect that litigants participate best when represented by a trained lawyer who can navigate the processes, legal arguments, etiquette and protocols of a court case, yet not all litigants have legal representation.

-In the civil and family justice system, there is no automatic right of representation, making litigating in person permissible and accepted.
+In the civil and family justice system, there is no automatic right of representation, making litigating without a lawyer permissible and accepted.
+We refer to those who represent themselves in court as 'litigants in person' (or LIPs).
 Yet, the system is designed in the main for two fully represented parties in a case.
 This means there can be shortfalls in how LIPs are accommodated and accepted in the litigation process.

-Phase 1 of LIPNI (2016 – 2018) identified four main barriers to how LIPs participate in their cases, and highlighted as priorities, amongst others, the need for cultural change to normalise the presence of litigants in person in the court system and for information materials on how to run a case to be available.
-Phase 2 of LIPNI (2019 – 2023) adopted research methods unfamiliar to legal research to address these two priorities.
+Phase 1 of LIPNI (2016 – 2018) identified four main barriers to how LIPs participate in their cases, and highlighted the need for cultural change to normalise the presence of LIPs in the court system and for the availability of information on how to run a case.
+Phase 2 of LIPNI (2019 – 2023) adopted research methods unfamiliar in legal research to address these two priorities.

-Human-centred design, familiar in UX and other design fields, was used to determine whether as a method it could create empathy between system users and system providers to break down the negative attitudinal barrier and bring about cultural change.
-At the same time, the outcome of the design process was aimed at co-producing some form of support for assist LIPs.
+Human-centred design (HCD), familiar in user experience and other design fields, was used to determine whether this method could create empathy between court system users and providers to break down the negative attitudinal barrier and bring about cultural change.
+At the same time, the outcome of the design process was aimed at co-producing some form of support for assisting LIPs.
 HCD is a highly participatory method where the needs and characteristics of the users who will use the product or system drive the design process.

 The website and Pathfinder Tool complement each other in that the website provides a detailed reference point holding a huge amount of information about litigating in person and the Pathfinder offers a surgical route to a specific information need.

-This methodology was used to understand the subjective points of view of stakeholders of the justice system (litigants in person, judges, lawyers, McKenzie Friends and court officials) and to validate an empirical analysis of legal participation against a doctrinal analysis of legal participation in ECtHR case law on Article 6 ECHR right to a fair trial.
+This methodology was used to understand the subjective points of view of stakeholders of the justice system (LIPs, judges, lawyers, those who provide informal assistance to LIPs, known as McKenzie Friends, and court officials) and to validate an empirical analysis of legal participation against a doctrinal analysis of legal participation in ECtHR case law on Article 6 ECHR right to a fair trial.
 This produced ten descriptors of legal participation which can act as an aide memoire for judges and court officials to be vigilant of the potential barriers to legal participation LIPs may face.

 Phase 3 of LIPNI continues without the support of The Nuffield Foundation, the funder of the first two phases, and works to implement other recommendations from Phase 1 and 2, in particular to bring about cultural change and improve access to justice.
 A further HCD process will take place in the autumn of 2024 with the Law Society of NI and LIPs to develop a set of guidelines for lawyers and litigants, both represented and unrepresented, on what to expect from each other.